fmjrey/eclipse-plugin/README.md

 Contributing
 ------------
-If you want to provide a contribution it's best to do so by forking the original project and make your changes inside a new branch of the fork.
+If you want to provide a contribution it's best to do so by forking the original project and make your changes inside your own new branch in your fork.
-Committing changes into a branch that comes from the original project is not recommended, see discussion [here](http://stackoverflow.com/questions/4890432/git-workflow-for-development-on-fork) and [here](http://groups.google.com/group/github/msg/cfeb119173ddc9da)
+Having each change/feature in its own unique branch makes it easier for the original project to pull each branch independently, thus allowing cherry-picking branches before the need for cherry-picking commits.
+Such branches are usually called "topic branches", as described [here](https://github.com/dchelimsky/rspec/wiki/Topic-Branches) and [here](http://stackoverflow.com/questions/284514/what-is-a-git-topic-branch).
-You also need to create your own "master" branch in which you can merge all your branches and other commits from elsewhere you may want for yourself.
+You may also want to create your own "master" branch in which you can merge all your branches and other commits from elsewhere you may need for yourself.
-With each change/feature in its own branch it becomes easier for the original project to pull each branch independently, in other words it allows cherry-picking branches instead cherry-picking commits.
 To signal your changes you can create issues or pull requests in the original project and link to the corresponding branch in your fork.
-When the original projects commits new changes, you need to bring these changes into your fork by rebasing your new branches.
+When the original projects commits new changes, you need to bring these changes into your fork by rebasing your branches.
+Once the topic branch has been merged into the original project, you probably want to delete it and rebase your own master branch.